surifirstpin/biplus_documentation/Version.3/Tag Structure.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/191f8906591a719bb70c33b807cb4c3dabf4ed4e/images/tree_view.png)

 To **Edit** or **Delete** a Tag Click on the Specified Icon for Editing and Deleting.

-Inorder to change the privacy option of saved tag and to change the child tag to parent tag or a parent tag to child tag you can make use
+In order to change the privacy option for a saved tag and to change the child tag to parent tag or a parent tag to child tag you can make use of **Setting Icon.**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI4NzUxMzMyLC0xMzk0MTM2ODM1LC0xMT
+eyJoaXN0b3J5IjpbMTMyNTEyMjIzNSw1Mjg3NTEzMzIsLTEzOT
-c4Nzk3NjYyLC0xMDg2MTAyOTUyLC0xNzM0MTkyODk1XX0=
+QxMzY4MzUsLTEwODYxMDI5NTIsLTE3MzQxOTI4OTVdfQ==
 -->